threefoldtecharchive/jumpscaleX_core/docs/Identity.md

 ## For the first start of jsx container

-- Start kosmos shell using `jsx kosmos -n <YOUR-THREEBOT-NAME>`
+- Start kosmos shell using ```jsx constainer```

-Example: `jsx kosmos -n hamada.3bot`
+- it will ask your for your identity
+    - if you want to specify it at start ```jsx constainer -id someone.3bot```
+    - ps:is no need to specify 3bot at the end, will happen automatically
+- if you want to work with more than 1 container use ```-n aname```

+## if you want to check your configuration or change

 - After kosmos starts make configure to j.me

     ```python
     j.me.configure()
     ```

-This will as you about your information, 3botname, email, description .. and if you want to add admins to your system
+This will as you about your information, 3botname, email, description .. and if you want to add admins to your system.

-- Then register to the tf_phonebook using
-    ```python
-    j.me.tfgrid_phonebook_register()
-    ```
+This command will automatically register your information in the phonebook.

  ![Identity photo](./images/identity.png)